IvanTheWonderful/Red-Exercise-JS-OOP/readme.txt

 ### Polymorphism
-Just like a chemical element can be in multiple forms, classes can do the same to ensure code resusability.
+Just like a chemical element can be in multiple forms, classes can do the same.

 ### Abstraction
 This is to ensure simplicity of the code.